 The Counseling and Wellness Center is here to support you if you should seek counseling for any reason while you are enrolled as a USJ undergraduate, graduate or in the Program for Adult Learners.

-From dealing with stress, relationship issues and adjustment problems, to more serious issues of depression, anxiety and other mood and psychological disorders, our counseling sessions are designed to meet your needs and support your treatment goals.
+From dealing with stress, relationship issues and adjustment concerns, to more serious issues of depression, anxiety and other mood and psychological disorders, our counseling sessions are designed to meet your needs and support your treatment goals.

 The Center provides the following services, free of charge: